 4. 888 Korean BBQ

 888 Korean BBQ has one of the largest menus of any Korean restaurant in Las Vegas.
-They offer 3 main all-you-can-eat menus, each of which comes with appetizers and about 10-20 different samplers.
+They offer 3 main all-you-can-eat menus, each of which comes with a variety of appetizers and about 10-20 different samplers.
 The black Angus menu is the cheapest and costs $21.95/person.
 The prime menu is the most popular, costing $25.95/person.
 And the premium Kobe Style menu costs $35.95/person.

 Some of the meats available at this Korean BBQ house include pork, beef, chicken, octopus, oysters, and squid.
-The entire menu is all-you-can-eat except for a few items on the Kobe menu (some items have a limit of 1).
+The entire menu is all-you-can-eat except for a few dishes on the Kobe menu (some items have a limit of 1).
 There is a 90-minute time limit, but kids eat here at half price.

 Where to find the 888 Korean BBQ Las Vegas menu?